suhlig/agent-e5573/README.markdown

 `Agent E5573` collects some stats from the [Huawei E5573](https://en.wikipedia.org/wiki/Huawei_E5#Huawei_E5573) wireless router ("MiFi") and publishes them to an InfluxDB instance.

+# TODO

+* Use a complete influxdb-url with user, password and db - this makes config simpler

 # Synopsis

 ```command